velbus/packetprotocol/README.md

 Usually in a packet, the first byte is used to indicate the command of the packet, check the [Examples section](#Examples) to get some concrete examples.

 ### Tail section
----
 The tail marks the end of the packet and consists out of 2 bytes.
 All of the bytes in the tail are mandatory.

 ![Tail section](https://github.com/velbus/packetprotocol/raw/master/img/tail.jpg "Tail section")

 #### Checksum
-This is the CRC8 checksum of all of the previous bytes.
+> **Important**
+>
+> Make sure that you are working with unsigned bytes while calculating the checksum!

-To calculate the checksum, take the sum all of all the previous bytes as an unsigned byte, then perform the 'two's compliment' on it.
+To calculate the checksum, take the sum of all the previous bytes and then perform the 'two's compliment' on it.

 #### End flag
 This byte marks the end of the packet and should **always** be 0x04.